I recently had a business buddy ask me about hiring VAs.

 Handing over your madness to a VA will not be helpful.

-You must be clear about what your needs are before you go to hire your new contractor.
+You must be clear about what your needs are before you hire your new contractor.

 You don’t have to be an expert at what you’re hiring for, but you need a clear understanding.